 The project is complex because it requires knowing how to manage and interface with different realities and constraints:

 – First of all, it is crucial to be able to understand and accommodate the needs of the Superintendency;

 – It requires knowing how to work hand in hand with the archaeologists;

 – It is required to be able to work quickly in order to meet the timeframe dictated by the next performance season.

 All these mandatory constraints, although far removed from the scope of the facilities, are decisive and binding for the achievement of the set goals.
 Whoever is responsible for designing installations for monumental buildings must be able to manage them simultaneously, in order to preserve the monument’s very asset.

 Planex was the ideal candidate to take on the challenges involved in the complete renovation of the installations because of its expertise and experience in managing the many complex aspects involved.

 The plant design was harmonised with the process of carrying out the restoration work, taking into consideration that it is only possible to carry it out during a limited period of the year.
 The entire plant infrastructure was designed to support the most modern technologies necessary for the performance and management of the shows, avoiding the continuous annual laying of cables.

 To date, the new electrical transformation and distribution cabin, with a power of 3,150 kVA located under the staircase of the adjacent Palazzo Barbieri, has been built, the new water and fire-fighting system has been completed, and the cable routes with the main technical rooms of the cabling and power supply systems have been set up, which will be completed in the following phases.

-The limited space for transformers and electrical panels and the high power levels meant the system design for this monumental building had to be studied in detail.
+The limited space for transformers and switchboards and the high power required the systems design for this monumental building to be studied in detail.